Awareness

-Breast Cancer Awareness Month takes place every October.
+Breast Cancer Awareness Month takes place every October across the United Kingdom and worldwide.
 It is the world's largest annual awareness campaign for a single cancer type — marked in more than 150 countries, supported by governments, corporations, sports teams, media organisations and millions of individuals.
 Its purpose is straightforward: to increase knowledge of breast cancer, encourage women to check regularly and attend screening, and raise funds for diagnosis, treatment and care.

 When did Breast Cancer Awareness Month start?

-Breast Cancer Awareness Month was launched in the United States in 1985 as a partnership between the American Cancer Society and AstraZeneca, then the maker of tamoxifen.
+Breast Cancer Awareness Month began in 1985 and spread internationally through the 1980s and 1990s.
 The first national campaign in the UK followed in 1986.
 Over the following decade it became truly global — a now-standard feature of the October calendar in healthcare systems, workplaces and public spaces worldwide.

 What does the pink ribbon mean?

 The pink ribbon is the international symbol of breast cancer awareness.
-It was popularised in the early 1990s when Evelyn Lauder, senior vice president of Estée Lauder, co-created it with the Breast Cancer Research Foundation.
+It was popularised in the early 1990s through a collaboration between health campaigners and the cosmetics industry.
 The original concept drew on the red ribbon used in HIV/AIDS activism — a wearable, visible declaration of solidarity and support.
 Today the pink ribbon appears on everything from clothing and packaging to buildings and aircraft, and is one of the most recognised symbols in global health campaigning.

 What actually happens during Breast Cancer Awareness Month?